 TaylorMade’s sophisticated and accomplished Stealth 2 HD offers maximum slice correction with far-reaching distance.
 The ball comes off the driver’s face with a high launch that boosts overall carry distance.

-Although the price tag is steep, the Stealth 2 HD’s ability to extend distance and improve accuracy certainly helps its intended audience.
+Although the price tag is steep, the TaylorMade Stealth 2 HD’s ability to extend distance and improve accuracy certainly helps its intended audience.
 If you are looking for a driver that can elevate your game immediately, the TaylorMade Stealth 2 HD remains one of the very best on the market.